HIGHLIGHTS: Victoria Mboko rallies past Naomi Osaka to cap stunning Montreal title run

 It was a historic run in many ways, too, most notably as she became the second-youngest woman in the Open Era to defeat four Grand Slam champions at the same WTA event, having taken out Sofia Kenin in the second round, Coco Gauff in the fourth round, Elena Rybakina in the semifinals and Naomi Osaka in the final.
 The youngest woman to achieve that feat was Serena Williams, who did it as a 17-year-old at the 1999 US Open, en route to the first of her 23 Grand Slam titles.

-Mboko is now the new highest-ranked Canadian on either tour, just ahead of No. 26 Leylah Fernandez, No. 28 Felix Auger-Aliassime, No. 30 Denis Shapovalov and No. 35 Gabriel Diallo.
+Mboko is now the new highest-ranked Canadian player on either tour, just ahead of No. 26-ranked Leylah Fernandez, No. 28 Felix Auger-Aliassime, No. 30 Denis Shapovalov and No. 35 Gabriel Diallo.

-Mboko is now the new highest-ranked Canadian on either tour, just ahead of No. 26 Leylah Fernandez, No. 28 Felix Auger-Aliassime, No. 30 Denis Shapovalov and No. 35 Gabriel Diallo.
+Mboko is now the new highest-ranked Canadian player on either tour, just ahead of No. 26-ranked Leylah Fernandez, No. 28 Felix Auger-Aliassime, No. 30 Denis Shapovalov and No. 35 Gabriel Diallo.

 Advertising

 Meanwhile, Osaka also makes a big move after reaching the final in Montreal, jumping from No. 49 to No. 25, her first time in the Top 30—or even the Top 40—since coming back to the tour as a mom at the beginning of last year.
-The four-time Grand Slam champion and former No. 1 also received a “Performance Bye” in Cincinnati and opens against No. 20 seed Linda Noskova in the second round.
+The four-time Grand Slam champion had also received a "Performance Bye" in Cincinnati after reaching the final in Montreal, but withdrew on Friday due to a change in schedule.

 And a little further up the WTA rankings, Denmark’s Clara Tauson makes her career Top 15 debut, rising from No. 19 to No. 15 after reaching the semifinals in Canada, before falling to Osaka.